folded-ear/gobrennas-api/sections.md

 1. The "Uses" popup needs to include the top-level recipe's name for _owned_ sections.
     1. Include "and 7 other referrers"?
     1. For _by reference_ sections too?

+## Discussion

+1. A quantity of an _owned_ section makes no sense; it's part of this recipe.
+1. A quantity of a _by reference_ section makes a lot of sense.
+    1. If you want to add buttercream icing to a recipe, you'd want to multiply across the buttercream recipe's yield.
+       E.g., if buttercream yields 4 c icing, but I only need 2 c for my recipe, I want "1/2 buttercream icing"
+1. A quantity of a _by reference_ section targeting an _owned_ section is ... uh
+    1. If you want to reuse german chocolate cake's coconut frosting for cupcakes, there's no yield for the frosting alone.
+If the cake recipe makes two 9-inch layers, but your cupcake recipe makes 12, you need a _lot_ less frosting... but there's no yield on a section to multiple across.